Bazan-Ciro/CiroBazan.github.io/README.md

-# Numerical Simulations of RBC/DSGE Models With Dynare
+# Numerical Simulations of RBC/DSGE Models With Python and Dynare

 Python codes of Dynamic Stochastic General Equilibrium (DSGE) models using the ‘linearsolve’ module developed by Brian C. Jenkins.